To avoid deadline penalties, please complete all of these tasks by the following deadlines.

 To notify TU, you must submit a Housing Verification Form from Forms & Online Services.

 If yes, you must submit a Notice of Additional Resources Form from Forms & Online Services.
-Examples of aid include private scholarships, tuition waivers and Maryland Higher Education Commission (MHEC) aid.
+Examples of aid include private scholarships and tuition waivers.

 The Bursar’s Office will bill you for one term at a time.
 Your online eBill will include tuition, fees, and other miscellaneous charges for each term.
 If you will live on campus, it will also include room and board charges.

 If your eBill does not list enough authorized aid to pay all of your charges, then you must make other arrangements to pay your full bill balance by your bill due date.